Power returns for many in Texas, but water crisis escalates as storm damage spreads

 The state’s struggles led House Speaker Nancy Pelosi (D-Calif.) on Thursday to signal the start of a congressional inquiry into the causes for the prolonged outage.
 Texas officials, meanwhile, indicated that the impact could have been far worse, while acknowledging they were unprepared for the severity of nature’s fury.

 Texas officials said that power was restored Thursday to about 2 million homes, leaving just over 300,000 without electricity.
-More than 13 million Texans were living under boil- water advisories.
+More than 13 million Texans were living under boil-water advisories.

 “I want everyone to know that all of us in the state of Texas believe it is completely unacceptable that you had to endure one minute of the challenge that you faced,” Texas Gov. Greg Abbott (R) said at a Thursday afternoon news conference.
 “We will not stop until normalcy is restored to your lives.”